scipion-em/docs/docs/user/tutorials/tomo/tomography-intro.rst

 In the same way as we've done it for single-particle analysis (SPA) we (a set of developers and beta-testers) have integrated most of the relevant software used in cryoET so you, as a user, can forget about moving files around, launching complicated commands or convert data and metadata.
 Scipion Tomo does it for you.
-Here is a short list of the software integrated today (26th April 2023), but since Scipion is exensible by plugins we hope more developers will join the project to integrate their nice software into this platform.
+Here is a short list of the software integrated today (26th April 2023), but since Scipion is extensible by plugins we hope more developers will join the project to integrate their nice software into this platform.

 * Motioncor2 (scipion-em-motioncorr)